smusp/SEMs_with_lavaan/Green_2023/02_one_way_ANCOVA.md

 the arrows connecting the “1” to the dependent variable, differ.
-To be consistent with the ANCOVA assumptions of homogeneity of variances and homogeneity of regression slopes, the residual variances and the coefficients for the covariate (preC) are constrained to be equal.
+To be consistent with the ANCOVA assumptions of homogeneity of variances and homogeneity of regression slopes, the residual variances and the coefficients for the covariate (preC) are each constrained to equality.

 <img src="images/one_way_ANCOVA.svg" data-fig-align="left" />